-7.2 Debug Interface
+7.2 Debug interface

-Different from the standard RISC-V defined JTAG interface, QingKe V4 series microprocessor using single / two-wire debugging interface, follow the WCH debugging interface protocol.
-The two-wire interface of V4A follows the interface protocol V1.0, while V4B, V4C, V4F, V4J follow the interface protocol V1.1.
-The debugging interface is responsible for the communication between the debug host and the debug module, and realizes the read/write operation of the debug host on the registers of the debug module.
-WCH designed WCH\Link and open source its schematic and program binary files, which can be used for debugging all RISC-V architecture microprocessors.
+Different from the standard JTAG interface defined by RISC-V, QingKe V4 series microprocessor adopts 2wire serial debug interface and follows WCH debug interface protocol.
+The debug interface is responsible for the communication between the debug host and the debug module, and realizes the read/write operation of the debug host to the debug module registers.
+WCH designed WCH_Link and open source its schematic and program binary files, which can be used for debugging all microprocessors of RISC-V architecture.
+Refer to WCH Debug Protocol Manual for specific debug interface protocols.